JohanJacobs/Head_First_Design_Patterns/README.md

 >**A compound Pattern combines two or more patterns into a solution that solves a recurring or general problem.**
 >- Patterns are often used together and combined within the same design solution.
 >- A compound pattern combines two or more patterns into a solution that sovles a recurring or general problem
+>- MVC paradigm for factoring code into dunctional segments.
+>- Model: Object represent applicaiton's purpouse (data, logic and state).
+>- View: Provide a presentaiton of the model.
+>- Controller: Takes input and figures out what it means to the model.

 ## OO Principles